 Registries

-The same comment can be made for Registries.
-Again all Registries are treated in the same way, whether they are catering for a community, a brand, a service, a generic name, a geographic location, etc. There needs to be more detail for this metric to be useful.
+The same comment can be made for registries.
+Again all registries are treated in the same way, whether they are catering to a community, a brand, a service, a generic name, a geographic location, etc. There needs to be more detail for this metric to be useful.

-Competition (Page 4)
+Competition